looker/hackernews/01_intro.md

 ## Wow.
 Looking by Domain is an Amazing List

 Rerunning the query, this time by target domain with high story counts with rank 25 or less gives us a fascinating list of domains.
 The obvious ones are there, nytimes, bbc.co.uk, but scrolling down a little, I find domains I don't know about.
-Following the links mostly take me to interesting places.
+Following the links (we'll talk about how to make these later) usualy takes me to an interesting place.

 <look height="300">
   type: table